-(73.)
+(96.)
 [Utility not sufficiently general.]
-In the character of a ground of omission, this objection can scarcely be admitted to hold good, except in so far as admission would have for its effect the putting an exclusion, either altogether or in part, upon some other branch, of which the utility is more extensive: for, at any rate, the Advantages, attached in common to all learning, (as per Col. I.) would be among the fruits of it.
+In the character of a ground o_j omission, this objection can scarcely be admitted to hold good, except in so far as admussion would have for its effect the putting an exclusion, either altogether or in part, upon some other branch, of which the utility is more extensive; for, at any rate, the Advantages, attached in common to all learning (as per Col. I.,) would be among the fruits of it.

-(74.)
+(97.)
 [Gymnastic Exercises.]
 Gymnastic, from a Greek word, which signifies naked.
-In the warmer climates of Greece, exercises, requiring bodily exertion, used to be performed in a state more nearly approaching to nakedness, than that in which they are commonly performed, in times and places, in which, as with us, there is less heat and more delicacy.
+In the warmer climates of Greece, exercises, requiring bodily exertion, used to be performed m a state more nearly approaching to nakedness than that in which they are commonly performed, in times and places in which, as with us, there is less heat and more delicacy.

-(75.)
+(98.)
 [Military Exercise.]
-See (70.)
-School Room insufficient, and (76.)
+See (93.)
+Schoolroom insufficient, and (99.)
 Art of War.

-(76.)
+(99.)
 [Art of War:] including Tactics, Military and Naval.
 Of this art, the Military Exercise is itself one branch.
-So far as concerns this branch, neither can the utility of it (when the female sex is excepted) be said not to be sufficiently general, nor the time of life too early, so far as concerns the last year or two of the proposed school time.
+So far as concerns this branch, neither can the utility of it (when the female sex is excepted) be said not to be sufficiently general, nor the time of life too early, so far as concerns the last year or two of the proposed schooltime.